 - Weight:44 pounds

 - Type:Two wheels

 - Gears: 8

 ElliptiGO 8C Long Stride Outdoor Elliptical Bike Review

 This elliptical bike came into life 13 years ago when its creator took his daughter for a jog and filmed her in the process.
 The footage inspired him to conceptualize what later became known as ElliptiGO 8C.

-Cool lore aside, the ElliptiGO 8C is a great bike, whether you’re in for a casual riding experience or a competitive one.
+Cool lore aside, the ElliptiGO 8C is a great bike, whether you’re in for a casual riding experience or a competitive one with great workout experience.